HiveHQ/HiveSdkDocs/source/index.html.md

 After authentication/signup is successful, the 'success' callback will be called with information about the user.
 If something goes wrong, the 'error' callback function will be called with details regarding what went wrong.

 <aside class='notice'>
-  Note: in some rare cases, users signing up with an email address already associated with a Hive admin account will be required to log in using their Hive password.
+  In some rare cases, users signing up with an email address already associated with a Hive admin account will be required to log in using their Hive password.
 We'll handle redirecting those users to their Hive login page, making sure they're authenticated, and then redirect them back to your website.
 </aside>

 # Add to Segment